Linuxbrew/brew/docs/Homebrew-and-Python.md

 **Important:** If you choose to install a Python which isn't either of these two (system Python or brewed Python), the Homebrew team can only provide limited support.

 ## Python 2.x or Python 3.x
 Homebrew provides a formula for Python 2.7.x and one for Python 3.x.
 They don't conflict, so they can both be installed.
-The executable `python` will always point to the 2.x and `python3` to the 3.x version.
+The executable `python2` will always point to the 2.x and `python3` to the 3.x version.
+The executable `python` will always point to the macOS system Python.

 ([Wondering which one to choose?](https://wiki.python.org/moin/Python2orPython3))

 ## Setuptools, Pip, etc.
-The Python formulae install [`pip`](http://www.pip-installer.org) and [Setuptools](https://pypi.python.org/pypi/setuptools).
+The Python formulae install [pip](http://www.pip-installer.org) (as `pip2` or `pip3`) and [Setuptools](https://pypi.python.org/pypi/setuptools).

 Setuptools can be updated via pip, without having to re-brew Python: